 I am neurodiversity affirming, and have a special passion for working with neurodivergent families.

 When I am not seeing patients, you will usually find me supervising and teaching general practice registrars.
-I am the RACGP Senior Medical Educator for the Warrnambool Region, supporting young doctors in our local rural area.
+I am the RACGP Local Head of Training for the South West Rural region of Victoria, supporting young doctors in our local area.

 I live on a rural property outside Portland with my husband and four young children.
 When I am not at work I drink lots of tea, go for long bike rides and lose track of time in my enormous vegetable garden.